-Exception to the rule: Cedar shake roofs, though unwise from a home maintenance point of view, continue to be not only acceptable, but required by certain home owners associations which prize “natural materials” over durability or a maintenance free home.
+The exception to the rule: Cedar shake roofs, though unwise from a home maintenance point of view, continue to be not only acceptable but required by certain homeowners associations which prize “natural materials” over durability or a maintenance-free home.
 Yes, this puts the savvy homeowner into a predicament if they’d rather not be a slave to their home.
 Drip edge is typically made from aluminum and is therefore not a “natural material”.
 In those cases, it is not used.

 When drip edge is not used on a house with aluminum fascia cladding, high winds can sometimes get underneath the cladding and rip it off from the top.
 A good drip edge pulls the cladding tight against the underlying wood fascia, reducing the possibility that tearing winds will damage your home.